matrix-org/msc-chatbot/README.md

 ### Available Commands

-`show new` - Show MSCs that are still being finalized.
+`show in-progress` - Show MSCs that are still being finalized.

 `show pending` - Show MSCs which are pending a FCP.
 These need review from team members.